camunda/camunda-docs/docs/components/modeler/bpmn/script-tasks/script-tasks.md

 :::tip Community Extension

 Review the [Zeebe Script Worker](https://github.com/camunda-community-hub/zeebe-script-worker).
-It's a community extension that provides a job worker to evaluate scripts.
+This is a community extension that provides a job worker to evaluate scripts.
 You can run it, or use it as a blueprint for your own job worker.